-• Archipelago in the coastal zone with rock or sand/gravel dominated shores.

-- No or only some sparse grass vegetation and some small ponds.
-All vegetation on the islands is influenced by saltwater. - Drift ice occurs in winter and spring, but the archipelago is normally not icebound.
+- archipelago in the coastal zone with rock or sand/gravel dominated shores. - sparse grass vegetation and some small ponds.
+All vegetation on the islands is influenced by saltwater. - drift ice occur in winter and spring, but the archipelago is normally not icebound.